 The Department will offer, through best-in-class faculty and infrastructure, globally acceptable education in Computer Science and produce highly competent and value-based computer engineers’.

-- Evolve into an outstanding department contributing significantly to teaching, research and consultancy in an integrated manner.
+- To evolve into an outstanding department contributing significantly to teaching, research and consultancy in Computer Science in an integrated manner.

-- Develop state-of-the-art infrastructure and advanced computing facility in tune with requirement of industry and national projects.
+- To develop state-of-the-art infrastructure and advanced computing facility in tune with requirement of industry and national projects.

-- Promote innovation and entrepreneurship to enhance competence of graduates of Computer Science.
+- To Promote innovation and entrepreneurship to enhance competence of graduates of Computer Science.

 Graduates Attributes(GAs) form a set of individually assessable outcomes that are the components indicative of the graduate’s potential to acquire competence to practice at the appropriate level.
 The Graduate Attributes are exemplars of the attributes expected of a graduate from an accredited programme.
 The Graduate Attributes of the NBA are as following:

 - GA 1.
-Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
+Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

 - GA 2.Problem Analysis : Identify, formulate, research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.